 Insurance carriers who have a contract with Rutland Regional Medical Center may not require the same billing process as plans such as Medicare or Medicaid.
 You may not incur additional expenses but should check with the business office or your insurance plan.

-What if I have Medicare, Medicaid, Medicare Advantage Plans
+What if I have Medicare, Medicaid, Medicare Advantage Plans or Tricare?

 In a hospital-based outpatient clinic, if you have Medicare, Medicaid, Medicare Advantage Plans or Tricare, you may receive two (2) separate bills for services provided in the clinic — one for physician services and another from the hospital.